pulp/Pulp-2-Tests/.github/ISSUE_TEMPLATE.md

-# Creating Pulp 2 issues
+# Creating Pulp 2 test cases

+Pulp 2 test cases should be file on [pulp.plan.io](https://pulp.plan.io)

+For more details, see: [Creating an issue](https://pulp-smash.readthedocs.io/en/latest/about.html#creating-issues)

+Details to be provided when creating an issue.

 1. Describe what you expected to happen.